thaiseq/ChurnAnalysis/README.md

 Their respective AUC (Area Under the Curve) measures are listed below:

-    Gradient Boosted Trees:
+    Gradient Boosted Trees: 0.92
-    Random Forest:
+    Random Forest:    0.91
-    AdaBoost:
+    AdaBoost: 0.87
-    Logistic Regression:
+    Logistic Regression: 0.82

-Gradient Boosted Trees produced the highest AUC and the following scores:
+Gradient Boosted Classifier produced the highest AUC and the following scores:

-    Accuracy: 94% labeled correctly
+      Accuracy: 96% labeled correctly
-    Precision: 95% labeled as churn actually churned (5% were wrongly labeled as churn)
+      Precision: 93% labeled as churn actually churned (5% were wrongly labeled as churn)
-    Recall: 98% that actually churned were labeled as churn (2% of churn users were labeled as non-churn)
+      Recall: 74% that actually churned were labeled as churn (2% of churn users were labeled as non-churn)

-# 5. Conclusion

 # 6. Tools

-    Python, Sklearn, Pandas, Numpy, matplotlib and seaborn
+    Python, Sklearn, Pandas, Numpy, matplotlib and Seaborn

 Code and Notebook